Dieses Forum gehört zu / This board is part of [www.buschtaxi.de]

 I was worried that you would say that...
 Is pretty much what I have been doing, just ocassionly though, you misjudge a corner, and then you start holding on for dear life as the body roll starts to take you into the oncoming traffic....
 Oh well, 'Uebung macht der meister'...

-Have also been using the accelerator trick (this also works very well with those small go-carts!
-Smile )
+Have also been using the accelerator trick (this also works very well with those small go-carts! :) )

 @HermannJosef